gitlabhq/gitlabhq/doc/api/notes.md

 + `merge_request_id` (required) - The ID of a project merge request
 + `note_id` (required) - The ID of a merge request note

-Return values:

-+ `200 Ok` on success and the single merge request note
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID, merge request ID or note ID is not found

 ### Create new merge request note